pri-k/docs-mysql/index.html.md

 The plan enforces default quotas of 100MB of storage per database and 40 concurrent connections per user.
 Users of Operations Manager can configure these quotas, as well as the maximum number of databases permitted by the server.
 In calculating storage utilization, indexes are included along with raw tabular data.
 Changes to quotas will apply to all existing database instances as well as new instances.
 Operators should be aware of the relationship between persistent disk, database storage quota, and max databases per server.
 Storage quota multiplied by max databases must be less than persistent disk, or a server could run out of disk and crash.

-The plan name is **100mb-dev** by default and is automatically updated if the storage quota is modified in Operations Manager (eg. a storage quota of 1000 would result in a plan name of 1000mb-dev).
+The plan name is **100mb-dev** by default and is automatically updated if the storage quota is modified in Operations Manager.
+For example, a storage quota of 1000 would result in a plan name of **1000mb-dev**.

 ### Service Dashboard

 Cloud Foundry users can access a service dashboard for each database from Developer Console via SSO.
 The dashboard displays current storage utilization and plan quota.
-On the Space page in Developer Console, users with the SpaceDeveloper role will find a "Manage" link next to the instance.
+On the Space page in Developer Console, users with the SpaceDeveloper role will find a **Manage** link next to the instance.
 Clicking this link will log users into the service dashboard via SSO.

 ### Version